tramlinehq/store-quirks/README.md

 ### Is there a way to halt a phased release?

 In a way, yes.
-A release can be paused any number of times during a phased rollout, but the halt is permanent and that version is removed from the store
+A release can be paused any number of times during a phased rollout, but the halt is immediate and that version is removed from the store right away.
+Halt will not be able to do anything about the users who already got the update.

 Ref - [https://developer.apple.com/help/app-store-connect/update-your-app/release-a-version-update-in-phases](https://developer.apple.com/help/app-store-connect/update-your-app/release-a-version-update-in-phases)